IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Managing.md

 51. Click the **vcs-se-l3 (primary)** link in the breadcrumb trail.
 52. Click **Veeam**.

     Information needed to access the Veeam console is shown here.
-The **Open Veeam Console** button is part of this click through demonstration and is not part of the IBM Cloud portal.
+The **Open Veeam Console** button is part of this click-through demonstration and is not part of the IBM Cloud portal.

 53. Click **Open Veeam Console**.

     The **Veeam* suite of tools are deployed on a Microsoft Windows server.
 This can be a Windows Server VM deployed in the VCF for Classic infrastructure, a virtual server instance (VSI) on IBM Cloud, or a bare metal server on IBM Cloud.
-The specific steps to establish a virtual private network (VPN), configure the local hosts file, and opening a remote desktop client are not detailed in this click through demonstration.
+The specific steps to establish a virtual private network (VPN), configure the local hosts file, and opening a remote desktop client are not detailed in this click-through demonstration.
 To learn about that process, review the documentation <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-interconnectivity-vpn" target="_blank">here</a>.

 54. Click the first **Veeam Backup** icon on the desktop.